rmaraqa/incident-response-and-systems/forensic-investigations/forensic-investigations/case-helen-honoka/README.md

-## Case Overview
+Case Overview

-This case involved an insider threat investigation focused on determining whether a trusted employee intentionally accessed and attempted to exfiltrate sensitive information without authorization.

-The investigation required reconstructing user intent and behavior through correlated technical artifacts rather than relying on a single indicator of compromise.
+This case involved an insider threat investigation focused on determining whether a trusted employee intentionally accessed and attempted to exfiltrate sensitive information without authorization.The investigation required reconstructing user intent and behavior through correlated technical artifacts rather than relying on a single indicator of compromise.

-## Investigative Focus
+Investigative Focus

 - Insider threat detection and attribution
 - Timeline reconstruction of user actions across devices
 - Correlation of access patterns, file activity, and communications
 - Differentiating benign user behavior from malicious intent

-## Approach
+Approach

 The investigation followed a structured, evidence-driven methodology:
 - Identification and validation of relevant forensic artifacts